Retaining Wall Calculator — m, blocks, cost

 How to use this calculator

-Select wall type (landscape blocks, poured concrete, or timber ties), enter wall length and height with unit selector (m, cm, mm), then configure materials and drainage.
-Results update instantly with material quantities, courses, drainage requirements, and cost.
+Select wall type (landscape blocks, poured concrete, or timber ties), enter wall length and height with the unit selector (m, cm, mm), then configure materials and drainage.
+The calculator returns course count, material quantities, gravel backfill tonnage, drain pipe, filter fabric, geogrid, and an itemized cost estimate in your chosen currency.

 Blocks — choose standard (300×100×200 mm) or large (450×150×300 mm) landscape blocks with setback per course.